 Next Stop, Arizona: Exploring the Southwest with Lindsey Moore PT, DPT

 As a travel therapist at Med Travelers, one of the unique perks of your job is, well, traveling!
-You not only have the opportunity to take enriching assignments and progress your career but also to explore the far reaches of the country on your own (paid) expedition.
-Whether you’re a new face to travel therapy, charging eagerly into adventure, or a road warrior seeking new frontiers, an assignment in Arizona might just be your next stop.
+You have the opportunity to take enriching assignments and progress your career and explore the far reaches of the country on your own (paid) expedition.
+Whether you’re a new face to travel therapy, charging eagerly into adventure, or a road warrior seeking new frontiers, an assignment in Arizona might be your next stop.
 So, where do you get started?

 Fortunately, you don’t have to look far to set your sights on the American Southwest.
 We recently had the incredible opportunity to speak with a special guest, Lindsey Moore PT, DPT, on our I Need (Travel) Therapy Podcast—and she shared some key intel from her assignment in Kingman, Arizona.
 Here’s what she had to say: